 Merrill's mission to Central America also came with its challenges, but is quick to add "obviously I don't regret it for a second."

 "I felt like I was tough, like I was a tough player and a tough person in high school, but that toughened me up even more," Merrill says of his time in Nicaragua.
 "I feel like that experience had helped me so much on the court when things go wrong, or you're playing against someone bigger or faster.
-The things I learned on my mission, I'm able to apply them on the court."3 comments on this story
+The things I learned on my mission, I'm able to apply them on the court."

 Currently studying accounting at Utah State, Merrill certainly figures to put up some good numbers for the Aggies this season.
 And he, his father and Duryea clearly believe that he's in the right place.

 "Sam comes from a Utah State family, and it really wouldn't have been right for him to go to any other school — it just wouldn't have," Duryea proclaims.
 "Like many other guys that we've had here during my 17 years, it's just a perfect fit for some guys.
 And this is a perfect fit for Sam Merrill."